When buying a home, certain contingencies may be included to protect the buyer and seller.

-When a homebuyer submits an offer to a seller, the buyer can include certain conditions that must be met in order for the purchase to be finalized.
+When a homebuyer submits an offer to a seller, the buyer can include certain conditions that must be met for the purchase to be finalized.
 These are called contingencies, and they are in place to protect the parties.
-A contingency is a condition that must be met in order for the contract to be binding.
-If the contingency is not met then the contract is considered null and void.
+A contingency is a condition that must be met for the contract to be binding.
+If the contingency is not met, then the contract is considered null and void.

 What is an Appraisal Contingency Clause?

-This is a very important clause in the contract because lenders won’t lend more money on a property than it’s worth.
-If the home appraises for less than the selling price then there will be a negative equity state in the property.
-The reason lenders do not allow this is because in the event a borrower defaults on the loan, they will not be able to recoup their money because the house is worth less than what the loan is for.
+This is a significant clause in the contract because lenders won’t lend more money on a property than it’s worth.
+If the home appraises for less than the selling price, there will be a negative equity state.
+The reason lenders do not allow this because if a borrower defaults on the loan, they will not be able to recoup their money because the house is worth less than what the loan is for.

 Appraisal Contingency Example

-If a buyer and seller agree on a purchase price of $300,000 there will be an appraisal contingency included in the contract.
-If the home appraisal comes back for $285,000 then the contract can be cancelled by the buyer without penalty.
-In this scenario the seller would need to either reduce the selling price to $285,000, or cancel the contract.
-In some cases a buyer could still purchase the property for $300,000 but they would need to pay the additional $15,000 out of their own pocket.
+If a buyer and seller agree on a purchase price of $300,000, there will be an appraisal contingency included in the contract.
+If the home appraisal comes back for $285,000, the buyer can cancel the contract without penalty.
+In this scenario, the seller would either reduce the selling price to $285,000 or cancel the contract.
+In some cases, a buyer could still purchase the property for $300,000, but they would need to pay the additional $15,000 out of their own pocket.

 If you’re a seller, read our article about how to avoid a low home appraisal to ensure you get a fair appraisal amount.

 When Should You Waive the Home Appraisal Contingency?